Quins’ ‘Big Game’ the latest milestone along a whirlwind journey for women’s rugby

 The powerful and stirring interview raised the question, what’s the next step?

-In the summer of 2021, The Independent asked newly appointed Bristol Bears head coach Dave Ward that exact question and he replied: “I would love to see more games on TV”.
+In the summer of 2021, The Independent asked newly appointed Bristol Bears head coach Dave Ward that exact question and he replied: “I would love to see more games on TV.”

-He didn’t have to wait long for the step to be reached with the BBC committing to showing a match of the league per round on the iPlayer.
-This was in reaction to England’s Autumn Internationals being viewed by millions in October and November.
+He didn’t have to wait long for the step to be reached with the BBC committing to showing a match of the league per round on iPlayer.
+This was in reaction to England’s autumn internationals being viewed by millions in October and November.

+And now we are here.
 Harlequins will play Wasps in the Big Game at England’s biggest stage for rugby, no longer in the shadow across the road at the Twickenham Stoop but in the spotlight.

-Over 65,000 fans are expected to watch a Premier 15s game live - a record for the league.
+More than 65,000 fans are expected to watch a Premier 15s game live – a record for the league.
 The exciting element is that women’s rugby is only just getting started.

 Register for free to continue reading